Visalia, California: History

 The area around Visalia was first settled by the Yokuts and Mono Native American tribes hundreds of years ago.
 When the first Europeans arrived is unknown, but the first to make a written record of the area was Pedro Fages in 1722.

 When California achieved statehood in 1850, Tulare County did not exist.
 The land that is now Tulare County was part of the vast County of Mariposa.
 In 1852, some pioneers settled in the area, then called Four Creeks.
-This name came from the presence of numerous rivers like the Kaweah and its distributaries.
-These watersheds converged in the vast Kaweah Delta, which ran through the grand forest of valley oak in which Visalia was founded.
-Travelers through the city would comment on the beauty of the forest for decades after.
+The area got its name from the many watershed creeks and rivers flowing from the Sierra Nevada Mountains.
+All the water resulted in a widespread swampy area with a magnificent oak forest.
 The industrious group of settlers petitioned the state legislature for county status, and on July 10 of that same year, Tulare County became a reality.

 One of the first inhabitants of a fort built by the settlers was Nathaniel Vise, who was responsible for surveying the new settlement.
 In November 1852, he wrote, "The town contains from 60–80 inhabitants, 30 of whom are children of school age.
 The town is located upon one of the subdivisions of the Kaweah River and is destined to be the county seat of Tulare."
 In 1853, that prediction became a reality and Visalia has remained the county seat since that time.
 Visalia is named for Nathaniel Vise's ancestral home, Visalia, Kentucky.

 Early growth in Visalia can be attributed in part to the gold rush along the Kern River.
 The gold fever brought many transient miners through Visalia along the way, and when the lure of gold failed to materialize, many returned to Visalia to live their lives and raise families.
 In 1859, Visalia was added to John Butterfield's Overland Stage route from St. Louis to San Francisco.
 A plaque commemorating the location can be found at 116 East Main Street.
 Included in the early citizens were some notorious and nasty individuals who preyed upon the travelers along the Butterfield Stage route.
 Many saloons and hotels sprouted up around the stage stop downtown and commerce was brisk if a bit risky.